 Keyboard and Mouse

 If you want the challenge of building your own desktop PC—completely customized from the case up—Best Buy carries a full range of PC components.
-Everything from the case to the CPU to the graphics card.
+Everything from the case, to the CPU, to the graphics card.
 For most people, the extensive selection of desktop PCs at Best Buy will support any configuration they might need, but if you choose the hands-on approach, you’re also covered.
 If you’re looking for an idea of what’s involved and what you might need to build your own PC, check out our overview on the topic.